castab/postgres-18-ssl/README.md

 # SSL-enabled Postgres 18 Image
-Postgres 18 template for Railway
+Postgres 18 template for Railway deployment and hosting.

+Largely taken from the Railway's repository: https://github.com/railwayapp-templates/postgres-ssl

 ## ⚠️ Important: Upgrading from PostgreSQL 17 or Earlier